-A Rakkan (or Hanko) is called in Japan a seal, which is usually carved in stone, representing the signature of an artist and is stamped under the artwork, and thus works like a signature.
+A Rakkan (or Hanko) is called in Japan a seal, which is usually carved in stone, representing the signature of an artist and is stamped under the artwork, and thus works as a signature.

 Even with my martial arts portal I use such a seal as a logo, only there was the template for this logo at that time my real seal, which I had commissioned from an artist.

 Before I could start designing my new seal, I first had to conduct research.
-For this I have looked at historical stamps in a large number of works and studied their style and characteristics.
+For this, I have looked at historical stamps in a large number of works and studied their style and characteristics.

 Most stamps use multiple characters, often four or even more.
 They exist in all forms, with the angular shape seeming to be the most common.

 The next step was to choose the right font.
-As a typeface most artists choose the small seal script, which was introduced by the Chinese Emperor Qin Shi Huang about 2200 years ago.
+As a typeface, most artists choose the small seal script, which was introduced by the Chinese Emperor Qin Shi Huang about 2200 years ago.

 Tour in Chinese Writing Styles